gowtham181998/vrbo/readme.md

-In the above end points when we substitute the place as street address like "5 Pace Dr, Edison, NJ USA" or "73 W Monroe St, Chicago, IL USA", the api that i'm calling is giving some errors saying 400 BAD REQUEST, but for the same if we provide values without street address like "Edison, NJ USA" or "Chicago, IL USA" or "Inorbit Hyderabad, Telanagana", able to get the data from the API (still trying to figure out what the issue is).
+In the above end points when we substitute the place as street address like "5 Pace Dr, Edison, NJ USA" or "73 W Monroe St, Chicago, IL USA", the api that i'm calling is giving some errors saying 400 BAD REQUEST, but for the same if we provide values without street address like "Edison, NJ USA" or "Chicago, IL USA" or "Inorbit Hyderabad, Telanagana", able to get the data from the API.

 **Further enhancements:**